Rubin-x-MeerKAT/berk/README.rst

 continuum images and catalogs) for use by the community.

 This project is at an early stage.
-At the moment, data can be processed in one step to the 2GC (self-calibration stage), producing continuum images.
-Automated fetching from the archive is not implemented yet.
-We will add additional steps to perform automated quality checks, organise the output, and produce catalogs for ingestion into a database.
+At the moment, data can be processed in one step to the 2GC (self-calibration stage), producing continuum images, and catalogs.
+Additional steps will be added to perform automated quality checks, organise the output, and ingest it into a database.

 Usage